-WordPress auto update for Core: The Definitive Guide
+WordPress Auto Update: The Definitive Guide

-Automatic WordPress updates are both great and terrible at the same time.
-Great because updates have security improvements, fix bugs, and improve performance.
+Great, because updates have security improvements, fix bugs, and improve performance.
 Frequent updates are what have made WordPress great.
 Terrible because any change to your site can break it, and updates are no exception.
-If updates are applied automatically and your site crashes, you may not even know until a few hours later.

 Updating WordPress manually is not a fun activity.
 It takes time and effort, and even then, it can still break your site.

 So what is the solution?
-You want WordPress to update automatically—because it is a critical maintenance task—without the risk of downtime
+You want WordPress to update automatically—because it is a critical maintenance task—without the risk of downtime.

 Introduced from version 3.7, the WordPress automatic updates feature has caused quite the stir since it dropped.
 Initially, it only installed minor updates automatically, but recently the feature has evolved to include major updates as well.